Multivariate statistical analysis

 - model based clustering

 The course is composed of 48 hours of class lectures.
-Examples and exercises will be dealt with at class through the R language.
+Examples and exercises will be dealt with the R language.

 Learning assessment methods